-- 1. Quizzes are posted on Blackboard and cover the assigned readings for the day-that includes videos assigned. - 2.
-For technical problems with Blackboard, contact the EPCC Blackboard Help Desk 888-296-0863 - 3.
-You should use the same login information you use to login for registration - 4.
-Quizzes will close 10 minutes before the beginning of class unless otherwise specified in the assignment or schedule. - 5.
-You cannot make up missed quizzes; however, you can work ahead. - 6.
-The final quiz/exam counts twice in this section.
+- a) Quizzes are posted on Blackboard and cover the assigned readings for the day. - (1) For technical problems with Blackboard, contact the EPCC Blackboard Help Desk 888-296-0863 - (2) You should use the same login information you use to login for registration - b) Quizzes will close 10 minutes before the beginning of class unless otherwise specified in the assignment or schedule. - c) You cannot make up missed quizzes, however, you can work ahead. - d) The final quiz/exam counts twice in this section.